wendahere/GoGetter/Journal.md

 ### Monday 12/10/2020

 During the weekends, Wen Da learned how to use EAGLE.
+Wen Da talked to the sponsor, ShiokPizza and they will be coming on Friday 3pm to take a look at the prototype.

 Wen Da did EAGLE schematics for the voltage regulator.